viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Enter `my_color_detector` as the name for your detector and click **Create**.

 1. In the vision service panel, click the color selection box to set the color to be detected.
-   For this tutorial, set the color to the color of your pet, or use a blue/green collar or ribbon to increase the precision of your filter.
+   For this tutorial, set the color to the color of your pet, or use a blue collar or ribbon to increase the precision of your filter.

 1. Then, set **Hue Tolerance** to `0.06` and **Segment Size px** to `100`.